 – Photocopy of doctoral degree or a Master’s degree from a European or U.S. university;

 Financial Information and Additional Grants information in Grant & Travel Plans is not required, as the program is fully funded by the U.S. Department of State.

 It is very important that at the time of application, candidates include any possible dependents.
 If there are late additions of dependents, it may not be possible to cover the allowance for dependents.

 TOEFL or any other language test is not required for this program.

-Short-listed candidates will be interviewed in December 2022; final selection confirmation will be made in spring 2023.
+Short-listed candidates will be interviewed in late November or early December 2023; final selection confirmation will be made in spring 2024.

-If you experience difficulties with the online application form, contact us at TbilisiExchanges@state.gov, with a subject line “2023 Fulbright Visiting Scholar Program”.
+If you experience difficulties with the online application form, contact us at TbilisiExchanges@state.gov with a subject line “2024 Fulbright Visiting Scholar Program”.